-§ 99-36 Deed restrictions.
+§ 99-35 Deed restrictions.

-All deeds and easements of all or part of the real property subject to the requirements and conditions of the open development law approved herei n shall contain the f ollowing pro vision: "This conveyance is made and accepte ed subject to the ope n developme nt area plan approved by y the Town Board of the Town of Aurora on the day of , 20 "
+All deeds and easements of all or part of the real property subject to the requirements and conditions of the open development law approved herein shall contain the following provision:

+"This conveyance is made and accepted subject to the open development area plan approved by the Town Board of the Town of Aurora on the \\\\\ day of \\\\\, 20\\\\."

-Article VII Variances or Modifications
+Article VII Modifications

-§ 99-37 Variances and waivers; modifications of standards.
+§ 99-36 Modifications of standards.

-- A. Where the Town Board finds that extraordinary and unnecessary hardships may result from strict compliance with these regulations, it may vary the regulations so that substantial justice may be done and the public interest secured, provided that such variances from this chapter will not have the effect of nullifying the intent and purpose of this open development area plan. - B. Where the Town Board finds that due to special circumstances of a particular plan the provision of certain required improvements is not requisite in the interest of the public health, safety and general welfare or is inappropriate because of inadequacy or lack of connecting facilities and adjacent to or in proximity to the proposed plan, it may waive such requirements subject to appropriate conditions. - 1) C. For nonconforming ODA lots in existence at the time of adoption of this code, the Town Board may grant area, width and setback variances. - 2) For ODA lots created after the time of adoption of this code, the Town Board shall not grant area or width variances, but may grant setback variances.
+- A. Where the Town Board finds that extraordinary and unnecessary hardships may result from strict compliance with these regulations, it may vary the requirements so that substantial justice may be done and the public interest secured, provided that such modification from this chapter will not have the effect of nullifying the intent and purpose of this open development area plan. - B. Where the Town Board finds that due to special circumstances of a particular plan the provision of certain required improvements is not requisite in the interest of the public health, safety and general welfare or is inappropriate because of inadequacy or lack of connecting facilities and adjacent to or in proximity to the proposed plan, it may waive such requirements subject to appropriate conditions. - 1) For nonconforming ODA lots in existence at the time of adoption of this code, the Town Board may grant area, width and setback modifications. - 2) For ODA lots created after the time of adoption of this code, the Town Board shall not grant area or width modifications, but may grant setback modifications.